hinghing15/Visual-Narrative-Website/README.md

 ##### `void Sound.playLooping()`

 Play the sound on repeat.
+NOTE: starts it from a RANDOM point, to make room transitions less repetitive

 ##### `void Sound.pause()`